gRizzlyGR/url-shortener/README.md

 Base64-encoding is necessary because keys must be strings (or better, slices of bytes).
 Values as well must be strings.

-# Installation instructions
+# Installation

 First of all, open a terminal and navigate in the source code folder.

-To init the context and install all dependencies, run
+To init the environment and install all dependencies, enter

 ```
 go mod tidy
 ```

-To build the executable, run
+To build the executable, enter

 ```
 go build
 ```

-To run the executable, run
+To run the executable, enter

 * On Linux: `./url-shortner`
 * On Windows: `url-shortner.exe`
 * On Mac: `TODO`
+##
+To bind a custom port, enter

+* On Linux: `./url-shortner 5555`
+* On Windows: `url-shortner.exe 5555`
+* On Mac: `TODO`
+##
+If no port is provided or it's invalid, the default one is `8080` .

-To run unit tests, run
+To run unit tests, enter

 ```
 go test